The Alzheimer’s Association claims that more than 400,000 Texans have Alzheimer’s. About 1.1 million family members try to care for them.

 - Make tasks failure-free

-Consider projects, tasks, and exercises that combine some or all of the activities described below.
-Creativity is encouraged in dementia care, so use these suggestions as a guide to get you thinking about the things your loved one enjoys.
+Consider projects, tasks, and exercises that combine some or all of the activities described below; creativity is encouraged.

 1. Physical Activities for Seniors with Dementia